-After completing the CIRM funded research project and after the award period end date, estimated to be in late 2017 or in 2018, Capricor has the right to convert the CIRM Award into a loan, the terms of which will be determined based on various factors, including the stage of the research and the stage of development at the time the election is made.
-On June 20, 2016, Capricor entered into a Loan Election Agreement with CIRM whereby, among other things, CIRM and Capricor agreed that, if converted, the term of the loan would be five years from the date of execution of the applicable loan agreement; provided that the term of the loan will not exceed ten years from the date of which the CIRM Award was granted.
-Beginning on the date of the loan, the loan shall bear interest on the unpaid principal balance plus the interest that was accrued prior to the election point according to the terms set forth in CIRM's Loan Policy ("New Loan Balance") at a per annum rate equal to the LIBOR rate for a three-month deposit in U.S. dollars, as published by the Wall Street Journal on the loan date, plus one percent.
+After completing the CIRM funded research project and after the award period end date, estimated to be in late 2017 or in 2018, Capricor has the right to convert the CIRM Award into a loan, the terms of which will be determined based on various factors, including the stage of the research and development of the program at the time the election is made.
+On June 20, 2016, Capricor entered into a Loan Election Agreement with CIRM whereby, among other things, CIRM and Capricor agreed that if converted, the term of the loan would be five years from the date of execution of the applicable loan agreement; provided that the term of the loan will not exceed ten years from the date on which the CIRM Award was granted.
+Beginning on the date of the loan, the loan shall bear interest on the unpaid principal balance plus the interest that was accrued prior to the election point according to the terms set forth in CIRM's Loan Policy (the "New Loan Balance") at a per annum rate equal to the LIBOR rate for a three-month deposit in U.S. dollars, as published by the Wall Street Journal on the loan date, plus one percent.
 Interest shall be compounded annually on the outstanding New Loan Balance commencing with the loan date and the interest shall be payable, together with the New Loan Balance, upon the due date of the loan.
 If Capricor elects to convert the CIRM Award will no longer be applicable, including the revenue sharing requirements.
 Capricor will not make its decision as to whether it will elect to convert the CIRM Award into a loan until after the end of the HOPE-Duchenne trial.
 Since Capricor may be required to repay some or all of the amounts awarded by CIRM, the Company will account for this award as a liability rather than income.
 If Capricor were to lose this funding, it may be required to delay, postpone, or cancel its HOPE-Duchenne trial or otherwise reduce or curtail its operations, unless it was able to obtain adequate financing for its clinical trial from alternative sources.
-In July 2016, Capricor received the first
+In July 2016, Capricor received the

-Additionally, in September 2016, we completed the first operational milestone which was tied to the completion of enrollment of the HOPE-Duchenne clinical trial for which \$1.1 million was received by Capricor on November 4, 2016.
-As of September 30, 2016, our liability balance for the CIRM Award was \$3.1 million.
+Additionally, in September 2016, the Company completed the first operational milestone which was tied to the completion of enrollment of the HOPE-Duchenne clinical trial for which \$1.1 million was received by Capricor in November 2016.
+As of March 31, 2017, the Company's CIRM liability balance for the CIRM Award was \$3.1 million, of which, \$1.1 million is recorded as restricted cash, due to the fact that Capricor is required to expend approved project costs in order to use these funds.